The information on this page was last updated on Wednesday 24th June

 Q. Can an employee work from home and still claim the 80%?

 The guidance states that employees must not do any work for their employers whilst furloughed.
-It states:

 Q. Can an employee who is furloughed check emails to just forward on anything that needs doing to their colleagues who are working?